Research Interests

 Journal articles

-Do Oil Price Forecast Disagreement of Survey of Professional Forecasters Predict Crude Oil Return Volatility? (with Anton Hasselgren, Ai Jun Hou, Sandy Suardi, and Caihong Xu, available online at SSRN) forthcoming in International Journal of Forecasting
+Do Oil Price Forecast Disagreement of Survey of Professional Forecasters Predict Crude Oil Return Volatility? (with Anton Hasselgren, Ai Jun Hou, Sandy Suardi, and Caihong Xu, available online with Open Access) forthcoming in International Journal of Forecasting local download

-On the (Almost) Stochastic Dominance of Cryptocurrency Factor Portfolios & Implications for Cryptocurrency Asset Pricing (with Weihao Han, David Newton, Emmanouil Platanakis, and Charles Sutcliffe, available online at SSRN) forthcoming in European Financial Management
+On the (Almost) Stochastic Dominance of Cryptocurrency Factor Portfolios & Implications for Cryptocurrency Asset Pricing (with Weihao Han, David Newton, Emmanouil Platanakis, and Charles Sutcliffe, available online at SSRN) European Financial Management, Volume30, Issue 3, June 2024, Pages 1125-1164

 Product market competition, labor mobility, and the cross-section of stock returns (with Shamim Ahmed and Ziwen Bu, available online at SSRN) local download Presentation slides, Review of Asset Pricing Studies, Volume 13, Issue 3, September 2023, Pages 440–480.
 Replication code